-Life seems to get increasingly busier and it can be hard to find a quiet moment to drop into our inner world.
+Life seems to get increasingly busier, making it hard to find a quiet moment to drop into our inner world.
 In a counselling session, it is all about you.
-You get the time you need to explore your deeper feelings and the thought patterns that drive them.
+You get the time you need to explore distressing feelings and their driving thought patterns.

-When we experience a problem our system contracts, the body tightens, the mind slots into a one-dimensional track of repetitive thinking, and our feelings run a recurring cycle of distress.
+When we experience a problem, our system contracts: The body tightens, and the mind slots into one-dimensional repetitive thinking and our emotions run high and create discomfort.

-As I see it, my job is to guide you through this process by being present, listening, asking questions and offering suggestions.
-I will also provide tools and exercises that are specially designed for you and your situation.
+As I see it, my job is to guide you through this process by being present, listening, asking questions, and offering suggestions.
+I will also provide tools and exercises, specially designed for you and your situation.

-A relationship conflict often means a break down in communication and a lack of understanding of each other.
-Couple counselling sessions are designed to support you both:
+A relationship conflict often means a communication breakdown and a lack of understanding of each other.
+Couple counselling sessions are designed to support you both to:

-To see yourself and the other more clearly
+- See yourself and the other more clearly.

-To change patterns and dynamics that no longer serve you both
+- Change patterns and dynamics that no longer serve you both.

-To manage distressing feelings that tend to arise in all relationships
+- Manage distressing feelings that tend to arise in all relationships.

 Is Your Relationship a Little Different?

 I meet people from all walks of life.
-No matter what your gender identity, sexual orientation, or relationship format, you are welcome.
-I work with monogamous, polyamorous couples and any other kind of non-traditional relationships.
+No matter your gender identity, sexual orientation, or relationship format, you are welcome.
+I work with monogamous couples, polyamorous couples, and any other kind of non-traditional relationships.

 Meditation, as I practice it, is the art of sitting in stillness and listening.
 If you have never tried it, it might feel strange or unfamiliar at first.
-The body can get uncomfortable, and the mind can get very loud.
-You can learn to observe, identify and accept the mental noise.
+The body might feel uncomfortable, and the mind can get very loud.
+You can learn to observe, identify, and accept mental noise.
 Then, a different experience can set in: a sense of expansion and stillness.
-This experience can feel refreshing, rejuvenating and instil a sense of happiness.
+This experience can feel refreshing, rejuvenating, and instil a sense of happiness.

 Finding Your Meditation Routine

 Our lives are busy, and it can be challenging to find a daily or weekly routine.
 My invitation is to be creative when it comes to developing your meditation practice.
-Whatever set up you choose, if you don’t look forward to it, you may skip your sessions.
+Whatever setup you choose, if you don’t look forward to your practice, you might skip it.

 We are hardly ever upset for the reasons we think we are.
 The Work was developed by Byron Katie.
 It is a powerful technique that can lead you straight to the core of your distress and help you to see more clearly what is really going on.
-The Work consists of four questions, and the answers to those questions will come from you, for you.
-They will guide you to a deeper understanding of yourself, others and your situation.
-Learning the technique can give you independence because you can do The Work on your own at any time, anywhere.
+It consists of four questions whose answers to those questions will come from you, for you.
+They will guide you to a deeper understanding of yourself, others, and your situation.
+Learning the technique can give you independence because you can do The Work on your own, any time, anywhere.

-Drawing, painting, creative writing and poetry can be a tool to find out more about your inner world.
+Drawing, painting, creative writing, and poetry can be a tool to find out more about your subconscious.
 As a visual artist and creative writer, I can guide you to express and explore your thoughts and emotions.
-You don’t have to have any prior artistic experience.
+You don’t need any prior artistic experience.

 Kickstart Your Creativity